What is a notary public?

-A Notary Public is a highly skilled specialist and a member of the oldest branch of the legal profession.
-A Notary is a public official sanctioned by the state to prepare and authenticate official documents for use overseas.
+A notary public is a highly skilled specialist and a member of the oldest branch of the legal profession.
+He or she is a public official sanctioned by the state to prepare and authenticate official documents for use overseas.

-A Notary will need to check that you are who you say you are; that you are the person who should be signing the document and that you have the capacity to understand the nature and effect of the document.
-This is why your Notary will ask for proof of your identity and address and such requirements may be satisfied through the provision of a driving licence or passport and an up to date bank statement, council tax statement or utility bill.
+A notary public will need to check that you are who you say you are; you are the person who should be signing the document; and you have the capacity to understand the nature and effect of the document.
+This is why he or she will ask for proof of your identity and address.
+Such requirements may be satisfied through the provision of a driving licence or passport, and an up-to-date bank statement, council tax statement or utility bill.

-- Preparing and authenticating Powers of Attorney for use overseas.
+- Prepare and authenticate powers of attorney for use overseas

-- Dealing with the purchase or sale of land and property abroad.
+- Deal with the purchase or sale of land and property abroad

-- Authenticating foreign Wills and providing documents to deal with the administration of estates of those people who have died abroad or who own property abroad.
+- Authenticate foreign wills and provide documents to deal with the administration of estates of those people who have died abroad, or who own property overseas

-- Authenticating a range of personal documents and information for immigration or emigration purposes or to apply to marry or work abroad, such as educational or professional qualifications or declarations of freedom to marry (certificate of no impediment).
+- Authenticate a range of personal documents and information for immigration or emigration purposes, or to apply to marry or work abroad, such as educational or professional qualifications, or declarations of freedom to marry (certificate of no impediment)

-- Authenticating company and business documents and transactions or providing certificates of good standing as to the status of a company or the identity of its directors.
+- Authenticate company and business documents and transactions, or provide certificates of good standing as to the status of a company or the identity of its directors

 Once you have the Notarial Act, the person requiring the document in the receiving jurisdiction must decide whether to accept it or not.

-For those countries who are not members of the Hague Apostille Convention then consular legalisation may be needed which means that once the individual Notary has been authenticated by the FCO the FCO will then have the legalisation stamp authenticated by the Consulate of the relevant country.
+For those countries who are not members of the Hague Apostille Convention, then consular legalisation may be needed.
+This means that, once the individual notary has been authenticated by the FCO, the FCO will have the legalisation stamp authenticated by the Consulate of the relevant country.

-The cost of dealing with your document will ultimately depend on a number of factors, including the number and complexity of the documents; whether there is a special urgency; if we have to draft the documents, arrange legalisation or other authentication or liaise with your overseas lawyers because of the incompleteness of the documents.
+The cost of dealing with your document will ultimately depend on a range of factors, including the number and complexity of the documents; whether there is a special urgency; if we have to draft the documents, arrange legalisation or other authentication, or liaise with your overseas lawyers because of the incompleteness of the documents.

 There may also be disbursements for the legalisation of the documents.
-The FCO currently charges £30 per document for documents to be turned around in two working days, although this may be more in peak times.
+The FCO currently charges £30 per document for it to be turned around in two working days, although this may be more in peak times.
 A same day service operates for £75.00 per document.
-We can liaise with couriers to expedite matters and, if so, you will pay their charges together with our modest fee for arranging the same.
+We can liaise with couriers to speed up matters and, if so, you will pay their charges, together with our fee for arranging this.

-Please be mindful that if consular legalisation is required, then some embassies or High Commissions charge more than others with some Arabic countries being at the top end.
+It’s worth noting that, if consular legalisation is required, some embassies or High Commissions charge more than others with some Arabic countries being at the most expensive.

-If the matter is straightforward such as the certifying of a passport, then we can agree a fixed fee.
+If the matter is straightforward, such as the certifying of a passport, we can agree a fixed fee.

 Please contact us for a costs estimate.

-- Telephone, email or simply call in to arrange an appointment with a notary.
+- Telephone, email or simply call in to arrange an appointment with a notary public

-- Ensure that you bring identity verification (i.e. passport, driving licence or national identity card) together with address verification such as a utility bill; council tax statement or bank statement which is not more than three months old.
+- Ensure you bring identity verification (i.e. passport, driving licence or national identity card), together with address verification such as a utility bill; council tax or bank statement which is not more than three months old.
 Please note that mobile telephone bills are not acceptable.

 - We are unable to advise you on the contents of the document since our duty is to all parties to the transaction, so you may need to seek legal advice from lawyers in the receiving jurisdiction.
-We will, however, be happy liaise with these lawyers so as to clarify any questions that may arise during the transaction.
+We will, however, be happy to liaise with these lawyers to clarify any questions that may arise during the transaction

-- You will also need to provide us with all relevant documentation received from overseas in relation to the transaction as this may include important instructions as to how the overseas lawyers want us to notarise documents.
+- You will also need to provide us with all relevant documentation received from overseas in relation to the transaction, because this may include important instructions about how the overseas lawyers want us to notarise documents

 Get in touch